elkana/mc_plugin3/README.md

 the number 3 means flutter version used, Flutter 3 in this matter.

-The Server must apply HateOAS implementation for data communication
+The Server & Cient must apply HateOAS implementation for data communication

+Contracts registered at Swagger documentation.